An error bound for the slender body approximation of a thin, rigid fiber sedimenting in Stokes flow: Introduction

-Additionally, we constrain the motion of the fiber centerline to be rigid, i.e.

-for constant vectors $\bv^{\rm s}$, $\bm{\omega}^{\rm s}$.
-These constraints give rise to a system of integral equations which must be solved to obtain the line force density along the slender body (see \cite{gustavsson2009gravity, tornberg2006numerical}). \\
+This choice of regularization is explored in more detail in Section \ref{regulars}.
+Various other regularizations are possible, including numerical truncation of the continuous integral operator $\bm{K}$.
+To include room for other possible regularizations, we leave the particular form of $r_\epsilon$ unspecified for much of the analysis.
+However the regularization is chosen, the idea is that $r_\epsilon$ should be small in terms of $\epsilon$ so that \eqref{SBT_reg} is close to the expression \eqref{SBT_expr}.
+In particular, the $\bm{K}_{\rm reg}$ example explored in Section \ref{regulars} satisfies $\big\| r_\epsilon[\bm{f}^{\rm s}] \big\|_{L^2(\T)}\le C\epsilon\abs{\log\epsilon}\|\bm{f}^{\rm s}\|_{C^1(\T)}$. \\

+Combined with the conditions \eqref{SBT_cond1} and the constraint that the velocity of the slender body centerline is a rigid motion, i.e.

+the regularized expression \eqref{SBT_reg} with an appropriate choice of $r_\epsilon$ likely gives rise to a well-posed rigid slender body approximation.
+A general solution theory for such regularized equations will require a detailed spectral analysis of the regularized integral operator, which is beyond the scope of this paper. \\

-The aim of this paper is to establish a rigorous error bound between the slender body approximation for rigid motion \eqref{SBT_expr}-\eqref{SBT_cond2} and the classical PDE \eqref{rigid} describing the sedimentation of a rigid fiber immersed in Stokes flow.
+Instead, the aim of this paper is to establish an {\it a posteriori} error bound between the regularized slender body approximation for rigid motion in Stokes flow \eqref{SBT_cond1}-\eqref{SBT_cond2} and the classical PDE \eqref{rigid}.
+We take for granted that the regularized slender body approximation \eqref{SBT_reg} gives rise to $\bm{f}^{\rm s}\in C^1(\T)$ satisfying \eqref{SBT_cond1} and \eqref{SBT_cond2}.
+This $\bm{f}^{\rm s}$ must then appear in the final error bound, giving rise to a type of {\it a posteriori} error estimate, similar to the type of estimates commonly used in finite element analysis \cite{ainsworth2011posteriori}.
+To obtain an {\it a priori} bound, we would need a general solution theory for \eqref{SBT_cond1}-\eqref{SBT_cond2} to then able to say that such an $\bm{f}^{\rm s}$ is then bounded by the given $\bm{F}$ and $\bm{T}$.
 We show the following theorem. \begin{theorem} Let $\Sigma_\epsilon$ be a slender body as defined in Section \ref{geometry}.
-Suppose the total force $\bm{F}\in \R^3$ and torque $\bm{T}\in \R^3$ are given, and assume that rigid slender body approximation \eqref{SBT_expr}-\eqref{SBT_cond2} is satisfied by some $\bm{f}^{\rm s}\in C^1(\T)$.
-Then the difference $\bv^{\rm r}-\bv^{\rm s}$, $\bm{\omega}^{\rm r}-\bm{\omega}^{\rm s}$ between the linear and angular velocities of true rigid motion \eqref{rigid} and the slender body approximation \eqref{SBT_expr}-\eqref{SBT_cond2} satisfies
+Suppose the total force $\bm{F}\in \R^3$ and torque $\bm{T}\in \R^3$ are given, and assume that regularized rigid slender body approximation \eqref{SBT_cond1}-\eqref{SBT_cond2} is satisfied by some $\bm{f}^{\rm s}\in C^1(\T)$.
+Then the difference $\bv^{\rm r}-\bv^{\rm s}$, $\bm{\omega}^{\rm r}-\bm{\omega}^{\rm s}$ between the linear and angular velocities of true rigid motion \eqref{rigid} and the regularized slender body approximation \eqref{SBT_cond1}-\eqref{SBT_cond2} satisfies